ErlingSigurdson/Drv7SegQ595/README.md

 Your feedback and pull requests are welcome.

+* * * * * * *

  *           TODO dependencies (SPI.h).
  *           TODO what if not first digit on a physical display?
  * TODO: note on not using a blocking timer.

+"Using two 74HC595 for driving a 7-segment display may seem crude since there are specialized solutions available, but I think it bears a certain appeal: it's very transparent, which suits DIY approach perfectly.
+Basically you control a register, and low-level register control is a big thing in microcontroller world."

+In Drv7Seg2x595 README: You still **can** drive a single-digit display using two 595s and this library.
+If your display is powered via a switch controlled by a pos_byte bit, just make sure that respective bit will always be ON.
+If your display is powered independently, use only seg_byte (pos_byte still must be shifted to the register, but its value is irrelevant).

+PCB (all KiCAD stuff) license note

+MCU explaining meaning early in the README text